microsoft/msphpsql/Linux-mac-install.md

 > In the following instructions, replace `<SuseVersion>` with your version of Suse - if you are using Suse Enterprise Linux 15, it will be SLE_15_SP3 or SLE_15_SP4 (or above).
 For Suse 12, use SLE_12_SP5 (or above).
 Not all versions of PHP are available for all versions of Suse Linux - please refer to `http://download.opensuse.org/repositories/devel:/languages:/php` to see which versions of Suse have the default version PHP available, or check `http://download.opensuse.org/repositories/devel:/languages:/php:/` to see which other versions of PHP are available for which versions of Suse.

 > [!NOTE]
-> Packages for PHP 7.4 or above are not available for Suse 12.
-As of today, PHP 8.0 is the default for Suse 15.
+> Packages for PHP 7.4 or above are not available for Suse 12, as of today.

 ### Step 1.
 Install PHP
 ```bash